lsu-ddem/pathways-site/content/4_PhysicalComputing/2_Analog_IO/2_Lesson_2/index.md

 ![default](/images/graphics/potwledcode.png)

 When turning the potentiometer, which direction causes the LED to speed up?
 Try taking the pot out and turning it around so the 1st and 3rd pins are switched.
 What happens now?

+The circuit we just made is a voltage divider.
+Generally speaking, any of the sensors below that have three leads on them will also create a voltage divider.
+When wiring them up you can just remove the potentiometer and replace it with the new sensor and it will function identically.
+You can replicate the set up, but connect the component's middle lead to a different pin on the arduino in order to have multiple voltage dividers on the breadboard at once.

 #### Reading the Voltage Data